Zhengdw/zhengdw.github.io/index.markdown

 ESA 2022, and
 SoCG 2022.

-I've also reviewed for the journals CGTA, JEA and Operation Research Letters.
+I've also reviewed for the journals CGTA, JEA, and Operation Research Letters.

 ---
 ## Other Activities